-Choosing the right water softener is more complex than you’d think.
+Choosing the right water softener is more complex than you’d think, and there are lots of myths out there which can confuse people.
 There are so many key factors that you ought to consider.
 In this guide we’ll discuss everything that you need to think about; what makes hard water harmful?
 Why do you need a water softener?
 Where the system is stored, and ultimately what costs that you are facing

 What makes hard water harmful?